lape/larsp-website/src/index.md

 # Welcome to larsp's personal site

-Hi, I'm Lars - Independent Drupal and Ruby on Rails software engineer.
+Hi, I'm Lars - a German Ruby on Rails and Drupal software developer from Germany.
 This is my personal website where I write about my journey as a full stack developer and take notes on things I’ve learned along the way.

 If you like, you can read more [about me](/about) or how [this website](/webtech/bridgetown/) was made.